-If you are invited to Asana by another person, you are being invited into their Workspace or Organization where you can collaborate on projects and tasks with your invitee (and their colleagues).
+If you are invited to Asana by another person, you are being invited into their Workspace or Organization, where you can collaborate on projects and tasks with your invitee (and their colleagues).

 Work with different groups using one account

-With a single Asana account, you can create or join multiple Workspaces & Organizations to collaborate with various groups of Asana users; these Workspaces and Organizations you belong to are their own separate entities, each with their own unique set of people, projects, and tasks.
+With a single Asana account, you can create or join multiple Workspaces and Organizations to collaborate with various groups of Asana users; these Workspaces and Organizations you belong to are their own separate entities, each with their own unique set of people, projects, and tasks.